Two Steps for Pruning Climbing Roses

 The objective in pruning climbers is to clothe their supports in a framework of healthy, vigorous growth, which will produce a large quantity of quality blooms in the upcoming season.

-Removing suckers from a grafted rose
+TIP: Don’t forget to remove suckers from a grafted rose

 If I’m pruning a bud-grafted rose, I’ll check the base of the plant for any suckers growing from the rootstock below the bud union—a knobby, swollen mass at or near the soil surface.
 Pruning rootstock suckers yields temporary results, so I remove them by yanking sharply downward near the point where they emerge from the plant.
 This removes all of the bud tissue from which the sucker grew.
 If these suckers are allowed to persist, they will eventually overwhelm the upper, grafted portion of the plant.